dccuchile/wefe/doc/create_metric.rst

     To do this, execute the function :code:`self._get_embeddings_from_query` using the provided parameters.

-    First, it validate that the parameters
+    First, it validates that the parameters
     :code:`query`, :code:`word_embedding_model`,
     :code:`lost_vocabulary_threshold` and
     :code:`warn_filtered_words` are of type :code:`Query`,